December 10, 2024

 How to Spot and Solve

-• Check for roots growing out of the drainage holes.
+• Check to see if the roots are growing out of the drainage holes.

 8. Pest Infestations